flatland-association/flatland-book/getting-started/first-submission.md

 📤 Submitting!
 ---

 To submit to the challenge, you will use [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-You are allowed to submit up to 5 submissions per day.
+You are allowed to submit up to 10 debug submissions and 5 non-debug submissions per day (rolling window of 24h).

 #### Create your repository